MatthewGerber/raspberry-py/docs/cad-parts.md

 There are advantages each way.
 The former is simpler to design and build; however, the motor mass is attached to each axis, which is not ideal when the axes are changing direction quickly.
 In the latter design, the motors have fixed positions, so the motor mass is not attached to a moving axis.
 The control is more complicated, but this makes it interesting, which is also an advantage!
+The software is [here](https://github.com/MatthewGerber/h-gantry).

 # Robotic Arm